|Instructions for authors and reviewers

 The editorial policy is the responsibility of the Editorial Board, but the authors’ opinions should be regarded as their own.

 ISSUES OF LANGUAGE

 STRUCTURE / FORMAT OF THE ARTICLE

 The title should be a maximum of twenty five (25) words.

 Author(s) and Author(s) affiliation:

 All correspondence will be addressed to the first named author, unless otherwise instructed.

-Contributions should be preceded by an abstract of 100 - 150 words.
+Contributions should be preceded by an abstract of 150 - 250 words.
 The abstract should summarise the whole article and must clearly refer to the paper's objective, approach, methods, results and conclusions.